 The headings on your landing page are pieces of content.
-So are the photos in your website’s headers, or the video in your about us page.
+So are the photos in your website’s headers or the video on your about us page.

-- Split test – Sometimes, you might find yourself in a situation where you can’t decide between 2 (or more) versions of a text.
-That’s when you should split test your versions, to see which performs best.
+2. Split test – Sometimes, you might find yourself in a situation where you can’t decide between 2 (or more) versions of a text.
+That’s when you should split test your versions to see which performs best.

-- Consider your brand voice – Brand voice is an important aspect of copywriting that many people omit.
+3. Consider your brand voice – Brand voice is an important aspect of copywriting that many people omit.
 Always adapt your writing to your audience.
-E.g. if your audience consists of industry professionals and businessmen, use a more professional tone.
+E.g., if your audience consists of industry professionals and businessmen, use a more professional tone.